iabdulrehman1625/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects <br>
-My all responsive are in this repo.
+My all responsive projects are in this repo.